-Raising additional capital may cause dilution to our stockholders, including purchasers of common stock in this offering, restrict our operations or require us to relinquish rights to our technologies or drug candidates.
+Raising additional capital may cause dilution to our stockholders, restrict our operations or require us to relinquish rights to our technologies or drug candidates.

-Until such time, if ever, as we can generate substantial drug revenues, we expect to finance our cash needs through a combination of private and public equity offerings, debt financings, collaborations, strategic alliances and licensing arrangements.
-We do not have any committed external source of funds, other than our collaboration with Alexion, which is limited in scope and duration, and funds already borrowed under the Loan and Security Agreement.
+Until such time, if ever, as we can generate substantial drug revenues, we expect to finance our cash needs through a combination of public and private equity offerings, debt financings, collaborations, strategic alliances and licensing arrangements.
+We do not have any committed external source of funds, other than our collaborations with Alexion and Roche, each of which is limited in scope and duration, and funds already borrowed under the loan and security agreement that we entered into with Silicon Valley Bank in May 2013.
+Pursuant to our registration statement on Form S-3 (File No. 333-211266), which was declared effective by the SEC on July 25, 2016, we may sell up to \$250,000,000 in aggregate dollar amount of securities, including common stock, from time to time in one or more offerings.
 To the extent that we raise additional capital through the sale of common stock or securities convertible or exchangeable into common stock, your ownership interest will be diluted, and the terms of these securities may include liquidation or other preferences that materially adversely affect your rights as a common stockholder.
 Debt financing, if available, would increase our fixed payment obligations and may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.